-We answer the top seven employment law questions on moving your workforce from kitchen table to office desk.
+We answer the top seven employment law questions on the transition from home to work.

 Before thinking about how and when to return employees to the workplace, employers should note four key changes which took effect from 1 August 2020.

 The guidance in Northern Ireland (NI) and Scotland remains to work from home where possible.
-The Welsh government guidance is to maintain physical distancing if it is not possible to work from home, but it has been reported that the Welsh government aims to encourage homeworking beyond the pandemic, to include the creation of “community-based working hubs.”
+The Welsh government guidance is to maintain physical distancing if it is not possible to work from home, and the Welsh government aims to encourage homeworking beyond the pandemic, to include the creation of “community-based working hubs.”

 The government’s guidance documents, for 14 different types of workplace (including links to specific guidance for each of the devolved nations), can be accessed via a main landing page here.